Americans with Disabilities Act (ADA)

 Location: 120 Plaza Circle, Suite C Alabaster, AL 35007

-Children’s Rehabilitation Services (CRS)
+Children’s Rehabilitation Services

 Children’s Rehabilitation Service (CRS) is part of the Alabama Department of Rehabilitation Services (ADRS).
 It provides medical, rehabilitative, case coordination, and support services for children up to 21 years of age who have special health care needs and their families.
 CRS works closely with local school systems and utilizes a care coordination team to link families with community resources, provide information, and make referrals.